izatop/dpd/README.md

 DPD
 ===

-This is a library that provides access to DPD Web Services for NodeJS.
+This is a client library for DPD Web Services.

 ## Install